Carauari

 Carauari is a municipality located in the Brazilian state of Amazonas.
-Its population was 28,508 (2020) and its area is 25,767 km².
+Its population was 28,508 (2020) and its area is 25,767 km2.

 The city is served by Carauari Airport.

-Environment
+Geography

 The town is in the Juruá-Purus moist forests ecoregion.

 The municipality contains about 5% of the Tefé National Forest, created in 1989.

 The municipality contains 251577 ha Médio Juruá Extractive Reserve, created in 1997, on the left bank of the meandering Juruá River.

 It also contains the 632949 ha Uacari Sustainable Development Reserve, created in 2005.

 Climate

+Carauari has a tropical rainforest climate (Köppen Af) with unpleasantly hot and humid weather year-round.
+Rainfall is significant throughout, although the period from June to August is drier than the remainder of the year.